chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-05-nomad.md

 You can find [my Nomad dockerfile here](https://github.com/chuyskywalker/docker-nomad/blob/master/Dockerfile).

-It's important to note that I am running Nomad in a docker container and that has certain limitations.
+It's important to note that I am running Nomad in a docker container and that imposes certain limitations.
 Specifically, I am unable to effectively use most `task drivers` since Nomad isn't operating at the host level.
 However, since I only plan to use Nomad for managing docker containers, this isn't a huge downside for me.

 ## Nomad - Usage